-Jessica recognizes that being your best self and having an image that communicates that will help you to book more roles.
-If you have multiple images, maintain some degree of consistency to unify your visual style.
+Myhr asserts that being your best self and having an image that communicates that will help you book more roles.
+If you have multiple images, you ought to maintain some degree of consistency to unify your visual style.

-We’ve talked before about how casting is all about selection, not rejection.
-While image plays a greater role in casting for on-camera actors, remember that the sound of an actor’s voice and how they interpret a script plays a greater role in casting voice talent than anything else.
+Casting is all about selection, not rejection.
+While image plays a greater role in casting for on-camera actors, remember that the sound of an actor’s voice and the way they interpret a script plays a greater role in casting voice talent than anything else.

-Just like a casting director can tell from an actor’s headshot if they’re right for the role, how you sound will be evident in the first few seconds to a trained ear.
+In the same vein that a casting director can tell if an actor is suited for a role based on their headshot, the way you sound to a trained ear will be evident in just the first few seconds of a recording’s playback.

-What are people listening for to determine the “how” of your sound?
-Your voice type and voice age will be obvious followed by the general attitude behind what you’re saying.
+What are people listening for to determine the ‘how’ of your sound?
+Your voice type and voice age will probably be obvious from the get-go, followed by the general attitude underscoring what you’re saying.

-According to Jessica, as personal as your image is to you, it is not personal to casting.
-They are casting you based on a picture and hoping you will solve their problem.
 Actors don’t lead with their training, but their image.
-If they call you in for a part and you don’t look like your picture, it’s as arbitrary as the casting person ordering pizza for lunch and instead the delivery guy brought them a salad.
+If they call you in for a part and you don’t look like your picture, it’s akin to delivering a casting director a salad for lunch when they ordered a pizza.

-You might be sitting on the fence with this one, so I thought we’d take a closer look at the whole logo versus a picture question.
-Voice artists pride themselves on being chameleons of sorts, being able to sound differently for a given role be it voice age, vocal range, accent or otherwise.
+You might be on the fence with this one, so let’s take a closer look at the whole logo vs. headshot quandary.
+Voice actors pride themselves on being chameleons of sorts, with the ability to sound differently for any given role, whether because of the sound of their voice age, vocal range, accent, or otherwise.

-The general thinking is that if clients form a picture of you in their heads by listening to your voice, will a picture ruin that?
-When is it appropriate to use a logo versus a headshot?
+Once a client forms a mental picture of you after listening to your voice, will a picture ruin that?
+When is it appropriate to use a logo as opposed to a headshot?

 If you haven’t been using an image, why not try it?
-Even if it is just for a couple months.
-So far as the kind of images go, take a cue from images that work on LinkedIn.
+Even if it’s only for a couple of months.
+Take a cue from the sort of images that work on LinkedIn.

-Jessica shared, “The photo should look like you – you’re interviewing for a job – you want to look confident, trustworthy, approachable.
+“The photo should look like you,” Myhr shares.
+“You’re interviewing for a job—you want to look confident, trustworthy, approachable.
 What would it hurt for a couple of months if you tried to use an image?
 You need to be selective about the images you choose.
 When you do a variety of things, there still needs to be some consistency.
 This should still feel like you, no matter what the image is trying to convey.
 Give someone a sense of you when they are looking through the database.
 On Voices.com, you only have one image that you can feature, but if you have your own website, use as many as you see fit.
 On your Voices.com profile, use an image that best reflects your niche so that you can attract more of that kind of work.”